NethServer/nethsecurity-docs/install.rst

 .. highlight:: bash

-First, make sure to download the latest x86_64 image from the `official download link <https://updates.nethsecurity.nethserver.org/23.05.0/targets/x86/64/nethsecurity-23.05.0-x86-64-generic-ext4-combined-efi.img.gz>`_.
+To begin the installation process, start by :ref:`downloading <download-section>` the latest image.
+Once the download is complete, you have two methods to install NethSecurity:

-To install NethSecurity, you can either write the downloaded image directly to the disk or boot from a USB stick.
+- Direct disk installation: write the downloaded image directly to your computer's disk.
+  This method allows for a straightforward installation process directly onto your system's storage.

+- USB boot onstallation: alternatively, you can create a bootable USB stick using the downloaded image.
+  Boot the system from the USB stick and type a command to initiate the installation process.

+Choose the method that best suits your needs and proceed with the installation process for NethSecurity.

 Install on bare metal
 =====================